SunJangYo12/fuzzer-proxy/README.md

 # NOTE:
-If the target does not have a Java API for fuzzer storage please edit the variable not_java di js/harness.js
+If the target does not have a Java API for fuzzer storage please edit the variable not_java in js/harness.js

-Reverse shell java only works with target running java, not working in binary target like sshd, error marked frida.core.rpcexception: error: java API not available. or use libmodule.so on condition that this ary library has been loaded into the target program.
+Reverse shell java only works with target running java, not working in binary target like sshd, error marked `frida.core.rpcexception: error: java API not available`. or use libmodule.so on condition that this ary library has been loaded into the target program.

 Please set the variable `moduleProgram` and `targetPtr` in file